 While a date of construction was not recorded for all structures, the structures for which a construction date was available in the literature were built between 1975-2019.
 Across the 120 overpasses, the average width was 34m, an average of four traffic lanes were crossed, and an average width to length ratio of 0.58 was observed (Table 1).
 In North America, only 29% of overpass structures adhered to the >50m width recommendation.
 Similarly, in Europe, only 50% and 21% of structures were respectively in compliance with the >50m width, and >0.8 width: length ratio recommendations.
 Figure 4 shows the distribution of overpass widths, highlighting a slight skew towards larger widths.

-For the sample of twelve northwestern North American overpasses, we found a non-significant (insert p value) positive relationship between both width and width:length in relation to the total number of large mammal crossings per day (Figure 5).
-Non-significant relationships between taxa-specific crossing rates were also found in relation to overpass width and width:length ratios.
+For the sample of twelve northwestern North American overpasses, the average crossing rate for 40-60 m wide structures was 1.6 (SE=0.4) animals per day while structures <40 m was 0.7 (SE=0.4) animals per day.
+The total number of large mammal crossings per day was positively related (=0.013, SE=0.013) to width, but the effect was not significant (p=0.35).
+Similarly, the total number of large mammal crossings per day was positively related (=1.16, SE=0.97) to width:length ratio and the effect was not significant (p=0.26) (Figure 5).
+A non-significant positive relationship (p=0.26) between taxa-specific crossing rates were also found in relation to overpass width and width:length ratios.
 Of the large mammals (n=9) included in the study, we found that the larger overpasses (n=8) between 40-60 m wide crossed an average of 6.8 species in comparison to narrower structures (n=4) less than 10 m wide that crossed an average of 3 different species.